 Analysis and Test Results

 The worst score in our tests for sound is a 4, for the Summer Infant Baby Wave Deluxe which had a lot of static and distortion.
 This product didn't provide a good representation of what was happening in baby's room and could be disturbing in the middle of the night if you wake up suddenly.
+The Angelcare AC403 and the Angelcare AC420 are the second lowest for sound with intermittent interruption where no sound comes through even when the baby is crying.
+This break in sound is a definite problem and something we assume most parents will want to avoid.

 Ease of Use